gchurch/ASP.NET-eShop/README.md

 I created a similar SPA front-end using React.
 The code for this is in the Web.React project.

+The React app is deployed on Azure here: https://webreact20210218165252.azurewebsites.net/products

 ## Razor Front-end

 I also created a separate front-end using ASP.NET Core MVC and Razor.
 The code for this is in the Web.Razor project.
 For this version of the application I have implemented authentication and authorization using Identity.
 Users must be registered and logged in to an account in order to create a product.
 Users can only edit and delete products that they have created themselves.
 The admin account can edit and delete all products.

-The app is deployed on azure here: https://webrazor20210217164335.azurewebsites.net/Products
+The Razor app is deployed on azure here: https://webrazor20210217164335.azurewebsites.net/Products

 ## Clean Architecture